 It is helpful to make a comparison within the Molonglo 3 East Planning and Infrastructure Study Project Brief itself.

 The importance of connections between suburbs is vague and may, therefore, be ignored.
 Section 6.13 uses the words “explore” and “opportunity” as though active travel is optional.
 Such weak language is unusual in this project brief and stands out.

 It is worthwhile comparing the weak language of active travel with a strong mandate for environmental priorities.
 In section 6.17 it states, “the buffer and its treatment are to be consistent with Kama Interface Management Report” and “the indicative design plan is required to be endorsed by the Conservator of Flora and Fauna, the Parks Conservation Service. “

 Nowhere in the project brief does it say that an “indicative design plan” is required for active travel, and it falls far short of mandating that the “indicative design plan” must be endorsed by the Active Travel Office.

-In the Molonglo 3 East Planning and Infrastructure Study Project Brief, the urgency the ACT Climate Strategy demands active travel infrastructure (facilities) is downgraded, and other things are given a higher priority.
+The Molonglo 3 East Planning and Infrastructure Study Project Brief downgrades the urgency for active travel infrastructure (facilities), which is a requirement of the ACT Climate Strategy, and prioritises other things.
 The direction to “explore” and look for “opportunity” is likely to produce a suboptimal design.
-The reservation of the commuting corridor is essential if the path is to be released in the Molonglo 3 East design.
-Further, endorsements should be required from the Active Travel Office of the active travel facilities (or lack thereof) in an “indicative design plan” for Molonglo 3 East.
-Without such oversight, corridor preservation, and good design it is less likely that people will ride to work and leave their cars at home.
+The reservation of the commuting corridor is essential if a cycle path is to be realised in Molonglo 3 East.
+Further, the Active Travel Office should have the mandate to endorse the active travel facilities (or lack thereof) in an “indicative design plan” for Molonglo 3 East.
+Without such oversight and corridor preservation, good cycleway designs are less likely.
+Consequently, people are discouraged from riding to work and encouraged to drive instead.